Key takeaways

 Investors often try to wait for the “right” time to start putting money into the stock market.
 But in doing so, they sacrifice an important opportunity: collecting dividends.

-Automatic dividend reinvestment expands your portfolio with minimal effort on your part.
-As you reinvest your dividend payouts, you’ll purchase additional shares that earn additional dividends.
-In other words, dividend reinvestment can help you leverage the magic of compound returns.
+Many investors choose to automatically reinvest dividends, purchasing additional shares that earn additional dividends.
+In this way, dividend reinvestment helps you leverage the magic of compound returns.

 If saving for retirement is your primary investment objective, you might want to turn off dividend reinvestment once you’ve stopped working.
 Instead, you can collect the dividends paid as cash distributions that you can put toward living expenses.
 Before retirement, however, reinvesting dividends can help maximize your gains and set you up for the potential to receive higher payouts in the future.

-• Lump sum investing is precisely that: You invest a large chunk of money all at once.
+• Lump sum investing.
+You invest a large chunk of money all at once.
 You might have a lump sum of cash from the sale of a family business, the sale of company stock, an inheritance or proceeds from an insurance policy claim, for example.
 The sooner you invest, the sooner you begin earning returns and start the process of accumulating compound returns.

-• Dollar cost averaging is a strategy where you contribute a fixed dollar amount to an investment on a regular schedule.
+• Dollar cost averaging.
+With this strategy, you regularly invest a fixed dollar amount in a specific asset.
 It allows you to actively invest in the market even if you have only a small amount of money to put to work each month.

 Focus on the long term with passive investing